JM-TheLoner/Afri-Pulse/README.md

 **Description:**

-Made up mainly of javascript using react
+Made up of Javascript, HTML and CSS using
-Contains HTML and CSS

 If you download this code, run "npm i" in your terminal. this installs all the dependencies used in production